WilliamHCarter/WilliamHCarter/README.md

 ## Hi, I'm Will 👋
 Welcome to my Github!
 I'm currently a CS and Econ student at RPI, interested in Web and ML projects.
 - 🔭 I’m currently working on a few private projects.
-- 🌱 I’m learning SolidJS, GraphQL, and playing around with Bevy.
+- 🌱 I’m learning SolidJS, GraphQL, and playing around with Zig.
 - 🌎 I’m looking to collaborate with software developers on interesting and unorthodox projects.